NTI-Gymnasieingenjor/kassa-system/README.md

 - The code must be commented and documented when needed.
 - All code must pass their respective tests.
 - All members in the group must understand the code and approve the push.
-- The code must be merged to main.
 - Presentable.